emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 Okay... so, how do we get the values of those variables?
 Well... let's assume we have a function called "process-args" that can, given the list of arguments passed to the macro, retrieve them for us.
-Note that _this_ is the function that will define the semantics of the "`_`" identifier!
+Note that _this_ is the function that will define the semantics of the "`_`" identifier.
 We've cleverly separated it out from the rest of the macro.

 ```lisp
 ;; Don't copy/paste -- this isn't ready to run yet